 Thus far in this series I’ve made the case that the Bible allows for a certain amount of moderate drinking.
 However, we really need to understand that the alcoholic beverages of Bible times were nowhere near as potent as those of our day.
-So I need to devote a post to that subject.
-Since I’m far from an expert on this subject, I’ll just offer two quotes and let them do the work for me.
+That’s why I’ve decided to devote an entire post to that subject.
+Since I’m far from an expert in this field, I’ll just offer two quotes and let them do the work for me.

-The first quote comes from renowned Bible scholar Dr. Charles Ryrie.
+The first quote comes from Dr. Charles Ryrie, the renowned Bible scholar.
 In his book The Miracles Of Our Lord, he writes the following concerning Christ’s changing of the water into wine:

 Let them (people) also remember that today’s wine is not first boiled before storage, then reconstituted with three parts water before drinking, as was true in the time of Christ.
 Today’s wine is 10 to 14 percent alcohol as it comes from the bottle.
 That is why one five-and-one-half ounce glass of wine (about the size of a punch cup) raises the alcohol in the blood as much as a cocktail or two bottles of beer.

 Second, Dr. J. Carl Laney, in his commentary on the gospel of John, writes this: